Drum Transcription: “Nite Sprite” — Steve Gadd with Chick Corea

 Posted on February 14, 2021

-I wasn’t planning on sharing this until the spring or summer… but I’ve decided now is as good of a time as any, with the news of Chick Corea’s recent passing from cancer at the age of 79.
+I wasn’t planning on talking about “Nite Sprite” until the spring or summer… but I’ve decided now is as good of a time as any, with the news of Chick Corea’s recent passing from cancer at the age of 79.

 Towards the end of high school, when I really got into Steely Dan’s Aja, I searched around for some drum sheet music of Steve Gadd’s playing on the title track.
-Amidst my Googling, I found a chart breaking down some of Steve Gadd’s playing on a Chick Corea tune called “Nite Sprite”, off of The Leprechaun.
+Amidst my Googling, I found a chart breaking down some of Steve Gadd’s drumming on the tune “Nite Sprite”, off of The Leprechaun.

 Gadd plays slight variations on this cue throughout the tune, with regard to accents, flams, dynamics, and orchestrations.
 I did my best to get it all down, but I think he’s ad–libbing much of it; I also think he’s winging the accents on the hi–hat during the intro.
 I didn’t want to get too caught up in the details for these parts, because I wasn’t that interested in them.

-Now onto the fun stuff: most of Gadd’s moves on this track (including the ensemble figures) make use of different paradiddle permutations.
-For instance, the first groove we hear during the main chunk of the song uses inverted paradiddle sticking — RLLR LRRL (these are also known as “reverse paradiddles”):
+Now onto the fun stuff: most of Gadd’s moves on this track (including the ensemble figures) make use of different paradiddle permutations/inversions.
+For instance, the first groove we hear during the main chunk of the song uses inverted paradiddle sticking — RLLR LRRL (these are also confusingly known as “reverse paradiddles” since drummers can’t agree on what to call anything):

 This next groove has the same idea; also take note of the paradiddle action during beats three and four: